← Back to Translator

 Your complete guide to working with Picar, the AI voice interpreter.

-What is Picar?
+What is Picar?01

 Picar is an AI voice interpreter — not just a translation tool.
 He is the third participant in your conversation.
 Two people share one device, speak in different languages, and Picar translates everything aloud in real time.
 He manages the conversation flow, remembers context, and preserves the tone and emotions of each speaker.

-Communication Rhythm
+Communication Rhythm03

 Picar operates with a structured turn-taking protocol.
 Here is what happens during each exchange: